2023 Merit Award Invited Applicant Instructions

 Consider the AHA’s Strategic Value Proposition that includes addressing overall health and wellbeing, anchored in cardiovascular and cerebrovascular health.
 This might encompass; focusing on breakthrough science and technology; changes in systems and policy; and engaging with individuals to transform communities.
 Evaluation of this criterion will be influenced by the lay summary section of the application.

-Is the research direction described by the candidate likely to lead to the development of innovative approaches and significant contributions?
 Does the applicant’s vision challenge existing paradigms or critical barriers to progress in the field?
-Does the candidate propose new approaches to major challenges in the fields of cardiovascular and/or cerebrovascular diseases that have the potential to produce an unusually high impact?
-Does the applicant describe the ability to develop new tools and methods that support creative approaches to questions, encompassing concepts from other disciplines?
+Does the candidate propose approaches to major challenges in the fields of cardiovascular and/or cerebrovascular diseases that have the potential to produce an unusually high impact?
+Does the applicant describe the ability to develop tools and methods that support creative approaches to questions, encompassing concepts from other disciplines?
 Does the investigator have the capacity to forge links between disparate disciplines?
+Does the candidate have a strong track record of collaboration with other distinguished scientists across disciplines?

 Investigator